allanrehhoff/ff-stylekit/README.md

 # Firefox Custom UI Styling

-A custom style kit for Firefox and internal pages and elements using `userChrome.css` and `userContent.css`.
+A custom style kit for Firefox's internal pages and elements using `userChrome.css` and `userContent.css`.
 This stylekit customizes the generel appearance of Firefox.

 Elements include (but not limited to):